 Whether you gave birth vaginally or via a c section, post birth bleeding after birth is inevitable.
 Your period after birth will return when it’s ready – this differs for everyone.
 Your first period after giving birth will likely be different to how it was before pregnancy too until things get back to a new normal.

 To be fair, we have been period-free for 9 months prior at least.

 How long do you bleed after giving birth?
 Well, around six weeks for most.

 So stock up on the maternity pads and Dairy Milk.
 Ok, perhaps the chocolate isn’t a necessity.

 It is though, isn’t it?

 6. Pressure to Lose the Baby Weight from your Post Pregnancy Body

 Whether it’s from yourself, a family member/friend or an advert on TV, you might well experience this pressure soon after having the baby – the pressure to get your pre-baby body back.

-Be kind to yourself and set some priorities – looking after your baby and you well-being comes first.
+Be kind to yourself and your body after baby and set some priorities – looking after your baby and your well-being comes first.
 Being a new parent can be hard enough so give yourself a chance to recover and heal physically and emotionally after childbirth before you take on any more challenges.